mttschltz/maclog/README.md

 # MacLog
-Log and count your macronutrients.
+Log and count your macronutrients: https://maclog.netlify.com

 ## To run
 ```